- Chart

 Ideal Investor Profile

-The ideal investor is one who believes in the long-term success of the Belt and Road Initiative and is comfortable with the risks associated with investing in emerging markets and Chinese equities.
+The ideal investor for OBOR is one with a higher risk tolerance who believes in the long-term potential of China's Belt and Road Initiative and its impact on global development.
+Investors should be comfortable with emerging market volatility and have a long-term investment horizon.

 Market Risk